 Pops up a dialogue which will output the plotted map as a FITS array.
-If only one channel is visible (either one colour channel or indexed mode) then the output FITS file will be a 2d array with dimensions the same as the displayed image.
+If only one channel is visible (either one colour channel or monochrome mode) then the output FITS file will be a 2d array with dimensions the same as the displayed image.
 If there are multiple RGB channels then the output array will be 3d with the third dimension having an extent of 2 or 3, depending on the number of colour channels visible.
 In either case the FITS file will have a single (primary) HDU.
 Basic coordinate system information, as well as DATAMIN and DATAMAX cards, will be written to the header.
-The type of the output array will be double precision for weighted values, or some integer type of sufficient length for unweighted ones.
+The output array will have some integer type; its length (BITPIX) will depend on the maximum value of any of the pixels.